Kong/docs.konghq.com/app/_hub/kong-inc/jwt-signer/index.md

       default: `[ "scope" ]`
       datatype: array of string elements
       description: |
-        With this parameter you can specify the claim in channel token to be verified against values of `config.channel_token_scopes_required`.
+        Specify the claim in a channel token to verfy against values of `config.channel_token_scopes_required`.
 This supports nested claims, e.g. with Keycloak you could use `[ "realm_access", "roles" ]` which can be given as `realm_access,roles` (form post).
         If the claim is not found in channel token, and you have specified `config.channel_token_scopes_required`,